isaacnmm/pestpolicy-hugo2XX/content/posts/what-does-a-queen-wasp-look-like/index.md

 ## How Does a Wasp Become Queen?
 The journey of the wasp to becoming the future queen begins when the mother queen mates with the drones just before winter.
 Then, the mother queen leaves the wasp nest to new place where it hibernates.

-The laid eggs hatch to larvae in wasps nest cells from where they are fed by the queen using its chews.�These larva are expected to mature and become female wasps (workers).
+The laid eggs hatch to larvae in wasps nest cells from where they are fed by the queen using its chews.These larva are expected to mature and become female wasps (workers).

 However, the larvae that will become the new queen is specially fed by the mother queen.
 The research shows that, the new queen larvae contains more proteins that other larva and that it is usually larger.